AriFordsham/GHCWiki/status/nov07.md

 [](/trac/ghc/attachment/wiki/Status/Nov07/totals.png)

+These graphs show "tickets" which include bugs, feature requests, and tasks.
+Of the "open tickets", about half are bugs.

 The major new features of 6.8.1 were described in the last issue of the Haskell Communities Newsletter, so we won't repeat them here.
 Instead, here are some of the highlights of what we are working on now.